-This unit is intended for anyone who contributes to the development by others of strategies for promoting community justice and social inclusion for a population, primarily at regional or local level.
+This unit should be applicable to anyone who seeks to influence the development of policies related to promoting community justice and social inclusion.
 The unit is designed to be relevant to a wide range of agencies, including probation services, social work, the police, prison services, local authorities, inter-agency teams and voluntary sector agencies.
 The agency's work may be focused on community safety, crime reduction, work with those affected by offending (victims, survivors and witnesses) or work with those who have offended.